TimDTTP/LearningCPP/leetcode/separateBlackAndWhiteBalls/README.md

 - Traverse through string
 - Count number of black balls whilst traversing
 - If white ball, add number of black balls to move counter

+Runtime 31ms Beats 73.43%
+Memory 15.58mB Beats 76.03%

+## Online Solutions
+Little to no significant improvements.

+Such a simple problem, many online solutions are almost identical to personal solution.